Create a custom ggplot2 geom for visualizing lattice structures as

 Aesthetic mappings, usually created with

-A data frame containing the lattice structure to be plotted.
+A data frame representing the lattice structure to plot.

 - stat